 “I don’t often write but thought I would with a question about rolling my IRA back into the TSP.
 I am 62 and am retiring end of this Sep and planning on doing some part-time contract work for a few years.
 Roughly two years ago, I transferred most of my TSP into a managed IRA.
 Now I’m thinking of transferring it back into the TSP.
 Why?
 I believe I would have done better staying in the TSP.”

-– Comment by John, on the TSP Strategy Yahoo Group on June 18, 2019
+– Comment by John, on the TSP Strategy Group on June 18, 2019

-This will be even more true once the TSP implements the new withdrawal options per the TSP Modernization Act on September 15, 2019.
-It is possible to do better than you can do with the TSP if you use Exchange Traded Funds (ETFs), but you have to use the right ETFs, the right broker, and the right strategies.
-The big advantage with using ETFs is that you can “short” the market during bear markets, but you better get the timing right.
+This is now even more true following the implementation of the new withdrawal options per the TSP Modernization Act in 2019.
+It may possible to do better than you can do with the TSP if you use Exchange Traded Funds (ETFs) outside of the TSP, but you have to use the right ETFs, the right broker, and the right strategies.
+One big advantage with using ETFs is that you can “short” the market during bear markets, but you better get the timing right.

 “What you have put together is really great (really worth the money paid) and has helped me tremendously.” – J.S., Maryland